- The Once-ler's response to the Lorax's lobbying, specifically after he reveals the Swomee Swans' leaving:

 Once-ler: Well, what do you want?
 I should shut down my factory?
 Fire a hundred-thousand workers?
 Is that good economics?
 Is that sound for the country?

 - It's worth pointing out that the cartoon is the only version of the story that acknowledges the other side of the argument.

 - The "How Bad Can I Be?" song sequence.
-For those who condemn this film as a betrayal of the book's theme needs to see this, which is an infectiously tuneful skewering of the modern economy with its corporate excesses and the self-deluded rationalizations of the 1% as the Once-ler completely buries his conscience and wrecks the land with his greed, even co-opting the Lorax for his own ends when he tries to stop the rampage.
+Those who condemn this film as a betrayal of the book's theme need to see this sequence, which is an infectiously tuneful skewering of the modern economy with its corporate excesses and the self-deluded rationalizations of the 1% as the Once-ler completely buries his conscience and wrecks the land with his greed, even co-opting the Lorax for his own ends when he tries to stop the rampage.
 It is an excellent villain song.
 Almost on-par with those made by Disney.

 - When O'Hare's goons turn on him, straps a rocket to his head, and launch him out of Thneedville.

 - Any time that Ted is on his scooter, it will eventually end up being awesome.
 Especially when he starts using the wacky "Dr. Seuss-style" buildings and their unusual structures to his advantage.